 “This is one of the key pieces in moving the schools up onto the new property,” former superintendent and member of the district’s construction oversight committee Doug Dougherty said in August.
 “This is a major step.”

-Should the council pass the third reading as expected, Dunzer said he intends to file an appeal of the decision with the state’s Land Use Board of Appeals.
+Should the council pass the third reading as expected, Dunzer said he intends to file an appeal of the decision with the state’s Land Use of Board of Appeals.